 I was trained as a counselling psychologist and have worked as both practitioner and researcher in university and public health settings in South Africa and China, focusing on cultural issues in mental health.
-My PhD and current work deals with the socio-technical aspects of psychological science (such as the Implicit Association Test), as well as the psychology of science and technology.
+My PhD and current work deals with the public understanding of psychology, and the socio-technical aspects of psychological science (such as the Implicit Association Test).
+I am also interested in the psychology of science and technology.

 2013 - Ph.
 D. Psychology (University of Toronto)